lumulumu/InvestmentAgent/README.md

 ```

 The PDF path is the first argument and `test` is the project name used to store
 the results.
-Generated HTML reports are written to `data/reports/<project>.html`.
+Generated Markdown reports are written to `data/reports/<project>.md`.

-HTML output is rendered via a small Jinja2 template to ensure proper escaping and maintainability.
+The final report is created directly in Markdown without any HTML templating.

 The embedding memory is handled through `vector_store.VectorStore`, which currently wraps a FAISS index.
 This abstraction allows alternative backends to be plugged in easily.